 Successful candidates will be certified for five years.
 After five years recertification can be attained either by re-taking the ESMO Examination (on passing, recertification is valid for a further five years) or for ESMO members participation in the ESMO Medical Oncologist’s Recertification Approval (MORA) which is a proof of continuing medical education – allowing ESMO members to remain certified in medical oncology.
 If approved, the recertification is also valid for five years.

 The ESMO Examination is accredited with 50 category 1 ESMO-MORA CME points.

 Questions cover all fields of medical oncology, including: basic elements of tumour path histology, epidemiology and biology.
 Besides all cancer types, the ESMO Examination includes practice-oriented issues on diagnosis, staging, management, evaluation and prognosis of cancer patients.

 - Written Examination of 150 minutes

 - 100 multiple choice questions are divided as follows:

 - 25 type K' questions

 - Pass score: according to the Rasch procedure, the pass score will fluctuate around 60% (empirically ± 5% than in previous years) to keep exam difficulty comparable from year to year

-The OncologyPRO Tumour Knowledge Portal groups ESMO resources according to the disease or the topic area and will help you find the educational material more easily.
+The OncologyPRO Tumour Sites Portal groups ESMO resources according to the disease or the topic area and will help you find the educational material more easily.

-No information about the ESMO Examination's results will be communicated to third parties unless authorised by the candidate and only if requested.
+No information about the participation to the ESMO Examination or the obtained results will be communicated to third parties unless authorised by the candidate and only if requested.